OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

-Note that when multiple total jacobian computations are performed, we take the absolute values of each jacobian and add them all together, then divide by number of jacobians computed, resulting in the average of absolute values of each entry.
+Note that when multiple total jacobian computations are performed, we take the absolute values of each jacobian and add them together, then divide by number of jacobians computed, resulting in the average of absolute values of each entry.

 If repeating the total derivative computation multiple times doesn't work, try changing the